Edinburgh-Genome-Foundry/Sequeduct_demo/README.md

 # Sequeduct demo

-Demonstration data for the [Sequeduct](https://github.com/Edinburgh-Genome-Foundry/Sequeduct) pipeline.
+This repository contains demonstration data and results for the [Sequeduct](https://github.com/Edinburgh-Genome-Foundry/Sequeduct) pipeline.
+Guidelines for interpreting the results are also provided here.

 #### View

 Example files and results (`results_example`) can be browsed here or after downloading (cloning) the repository.
+Certain intermediate analysis files in a few directories were not included (i.e. these directories are empty), due to the size of these generated files.

 #### Run